tyzbit/go-discord-archiver/README.md

 `/settings`

-Get a snapshot for one URL in a message visible only to you:
+Get a snapshot for one URL in a message visible only to you (It will ask if you want to try to find an existing snapshot or take a new one):

 `/archive`